 Load the Data

-Now we can run a COPY command to load the data into the TRIPS table we created earlier.
+Now we can run a COPY command to load the data into the COMPANY_METADATA table we created earlier.

-Navigate back to the CITIBIKE_ZERO_TO_SNOWFLAKE worksheet in the Worksheets tab.
+Navigate back to the ZERO_TO_SNOWFLAKE_WITH_CYBERSYN worksheet in the Worksheets tab.
 Make sure the worksheet context is correctly set:

 worksheet context